IzumiSy/money-track/.clinerules/basic.md

 ## Documentation

 * Update `README.md` if you make changes related to application feature, Remember that `README.md` is not a technical document.
-* Update `ARCHITECTURE.md` if you changes that affect technical detail such as architecture, data flow, and code-level stuff.
+* Update `ARCHITECTURE.md` if you make changes that affect technical detail such as architecture, data flow, and code-level stuff.

 ## Other